nadinelouise90/Capstone-IV/README.md

-Installation:
+## Installation:
-Simply install the code by clicking the green Code button, then download the repository as a ZIP file.
-For the external file, please name it as inventory.txt
+You can download the repository as a ZIP file by clicking on the green code button.
+The inventory file must be named inventory.txt and you can edit the content to your needs.
+Alternatively, you can start a file from scratch by deleting the inventory.txt file from the ZIP folder.

 ### Credit:
 This was a task designed by Hyperion Dev and was completed with the support of Hyperion Dev mentors.